Litee/chrome-tabs-lord/README.md

 Used resources:

-- Icons from www.flaticon.com: SimpleIcon, Freepic and Dave Gandy from www.flaticon.com
+- Icons from www.flaticon.com: SimpleIcon pack, Freepic and Dave Gandy